Customer Experience Glossary

 Cost Per Contact

-The total cost of running customer support divided by the number of contacts handled — the primary financial efficiency metric for contact centers.
+The total cost of running customer support divided by the number of contacts handled.
+The primary financial efficiency metric for contact centers.

 Read More